HENRY VIII'S WIVES

 Complete the challenge in 1 or 2 days, or 1, 2 or 3 weeks.

 Despite popular belief, Catherine Parr was far from a middle-aged frump by the time she became Henry VIII's 6th and final queen - the one who survived.

 How did this passionate and clever queen react to the death of Henry VIII?
-We'll follow Catherine as she retreats from Whitehall to Greenwich after Henry's death and then accompany her to Windsor for the funeral.
+We'll follow Catherine as she retreats from Whitehall to Greenwich in the January of 1547 and then accompany her to Windsor for her husband's funeral.
 How might Catherine have felt as she watched her husband buried next to Jane Seymour, as per his request?

 Complete the challenge in 1, 2, 3, 4 or 6 weeks.